 Jun 21, 2019

-The Open Submission Phase is an opportunity to write and share a vision and manuscript for an early childhood book that inspires children and their caregivers to read together.
+The Open Submission Phase was an opportunity to write and share a vision and manuscript for an early childhood book that inspires children and their caregivers to read together.

-At OpenIDEO, we believe that ideas become better through collaboration and iteration.
-All submissions will be publicly viewable, so participants are encouraged to connect with one another, share feedback, and even form partnerships with others.
+All submissions remain publicly viewable, so participants are encouraged to still connect with one another, share feedback, and even form partnerships.

-No further submissions or changes will be possible during this review period, though we encourage you to continue to connect with others on the platform during that time.
+No further submissions or changes will be possible, though we encourage you to continue to connect with others on the platform.

 All eligible submitted manuscripts are reviewed.